 What kind of emails should you be sending?

 It’s important that your emails represent your brand’s personality.
 Finding the correct balance of types of email marketing for your company is imperative so as to not harm your brand.
 According to a 2016 Hubspot survey, 78% of people unsubscribe from promotional emails because a brand was sending “too many emails”.
 It is important to listen and know what your existing customers want and potential customers are looking for from your emails.
-Email marketing is not “sell sell sell”, it is much more.
+A strong email marketing strategy is not simply “sell sell sell” – it is much more.
 Your email marketing strategy should consist of a balance mix of promotional, informative, triggered and transactional emails.

 Email on Acid believe in a ’70/20/10’ rule for brand emails.
 This means 70% of emails should be educational demos, tips, storytelling or advisory information.
 20% should “centre on content from thought leaders, creating a feeling across your list that your brand is giving them exclusive access to content” and the remaining 10% should be product-focused.
 This rule is said to establish valuable relationships with your customers making them feel important, which they are!